acts-project/acts/docs/core/geometry/layerless/layerless.md

 ### Navigation state and delegates

-A struct {class}`Acts::Experimental::NavigationState` holds the current navigation information through the geometry, which comprises of
+A struct {struct}`Acts::Experimental::NavigationState` holds the current navigation information through the geometry, which comprises of

 - the current {class}`Acts::Experimental::DetectorVolume` in associated with the position within the detector, called `currentVolume`
 - a list of portal candidates to leave the `currentVolume`